Follow Us On:

 c: Holding of Pakistan’s first free elections on adult franchise

-d: Sweeping success of Pakistan Peoples Party in West Pakistan and of Awami League in East Pakistan that ended up triggering drastic political differences between the two wings of the country.
+d: The sweeping success of the Pakistan Peoples Party in West Pakistan and of Awami League in East Pakistan that ended up triggering drastic political differences between the two wings of the country.

 e: The war of 1971 and the division of Pakistan into two independent states.

-After becoming the President of Pakistan, Yahya Khan declared that he aimed to restore law and order in the country, form a new constitution and return to the barracks.
+After becoming the President of Pakistan, Yahya Khan declared that he aimed to restore law and order in the country, form a new constitution, and return to the barracks.
 That’s why he announced to hold free and fair elections as soon as possible.
 Anyhow, the elections were not held “as soon as possible” for several reasons.
-One of the major reasons was his own blatant lack of interest.
-Since One-Unit scheme was a bone of contention among the provinces of West Pakistan the people around him kept on insisting to dissolve it.
+One of the major reasons was his blatant lack of interest.
+Since the One-Unit scheme was a bone of contention among the provinces of West Pakistan the people around him kept on insisting to dissolve it.
 So eventually while Yahya Khan announced the Legal Framework Order to determine principles for the new constitution of Pakistan he affirmed that the One-Unit would end on 1st July and that the free and fair elections would be held on adult franchise.
 One-Unit was dissolved on the promised date.
-The elections were, however, postponed for some reasons including floods and cyclone in the East Pakistan.
-And at last in December 1970, free and fair and were elections were held in a peaceful manner.
+The elections were, however, postponed for some reasons including floods and cyclones in East Pakistan.
+At last in December 1970, free and fair elections were held peacefully.

-After the fall of Dacca, people of West Pakistan rushed on the streets declaring Yahya and his comrades as ‘traitors’ and asked for his designation.
-So under strong public protest and pressure he had to and ask Zulfiqar Ali Bhutto, President of the PPP to form government.
-Later on in 1972, Yahya Khan was sentenced to house arrest.
+After the fall of Dacca, the people of West Pakistan rushed on the streets declaring Yahya and his comrades as ‘traitors’ and asked for his resignation.
+So under strong public protest and pressure, he had to and ask Zulfiqar Ali Bhutto, President of the PPP to form the government.
+Later on, in 1972, Yahya Khan was sentenced to house arrest.
 He died on 10 August 1980.